Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 The purpose of a Pull Request is therefore not to demand that changes are accepted, but to make a contribution visible, understandable, and discussable.

-In this spirit, the following etiquette is currently envisioned:
+In this spirit, the following PR etiquette is currently envisioned: